--HRSA Programs-
+-HRSA Programs -

 R. McKenna introduced himself.
-On behalf of HRSA and the depart of health and human services, thank you for participation in the meeting and for other services.
-For 20 years before HRSA, he worked on grantee and other HIV programs-during crisis, he said that HRSA and other agencies are grateful.
+On behalf of the Health Resource and Services Administration (HRSA) and the Department of Health and Human Services, thank you for your participation in the meeting.
+For 20 years before coming to HRSA, he worked on grantee and other HIV programs-during the crisis, he said that HRSA and other agencies are grateful for the work of the community.

-As HIPC, he explained, members may know about HRSA but not the other services that HRSA supports that could be available to their program.
-R. McKenna offered the Regional Office of Operations as a resource to HIPC and explained that he would now give a comprehensive look into what HRSA offers.
+As an HIPC, he explained, members may know about HRSA but not the other services that HRSA supports that could be available to their various programs.
+R. McKenna offered the Regional Office of Operations as a resource to the HIPC and explained that he would now give a comprehensive look into what HRSA offers.